petsc/petsc/doc/manual/ksp.rst

    ... \\
    \end{array} \right)

-or interlaced, for example with two blocks
+or interlaced, for example, with two blocks

 .. math::